 Huntington also escaped mention in Jimmy O’Toole’s work of the Carlow gentry.
 In 1875, Alexander Durdin held 296 acres in Country Carlow that was valued at £269.
 Alexander Durdin went forth and made many improvements to the Huntington Castle gardens.
 There was also a spacious lake at the bottom of the wilderness garden built for ornamental purposes.

 Next to it, a lovely water turbine house was built that provided the castle with its own electricity.
 It was said to be one of the earliest water turbine houses in Ireland.
 In 1880, Melian Durdin married a member of the Roberston family.
-The Durdin-Robertson family have kept the castle since that time.
+The Durdin-Robertson family has kept the castle since that time.

 The current day